abhijeetstomar/blog/README.md

 # blog
-Blog application created with Django.
+A complete blog application created with Django.